-In recent years the Department has been able to draw on research funding to set various small Research Assistantships, designed to offer research students training in subject specific skills.
-Research Students are paid (£300 - £500) to help with the research project of a member of staff.
-We plan to continue this scheme.
+The Department regularly offers a number of Research Assistantships, designed to offer research students training in subject specific skills.
+Research Students are paid (£500) to help with the research project of a member of staff.